Profile Photo

 severity: high

-description: Tests for authentication bypass vulnerabilities in API endpoints
+description: Tests for authentication bypass vulnerabilities in API

 requests: